siddhartha-komodo/slate/source/includes/_010-basic-instructions.md

 Once the software is set up, change into the installation directory.

 <aside class="notice">
-  Note to Windows Users: If you are using windows, replace ./komodod and ./komodo-cli with komodod.exe and komodo-cli.exe for each step.
+  Note to Windows Users: Replace ./komodod and ./komodo-cli with komodod.exe and komodo-cli.exe for each step.
 </aside>

 To launch the main KMD chain, execute: